Uninstall Netplan

 These are the verified steps:

-2. Install ifupdown with sudo apt -y install ifupdown.
+ifupdownwithsudo apt -y install ifupdown. - Purge

-3. Purge netplan with sudo apt -y purge netplan.io.
+netplanwithsudo apt -y purge netplan.io. - Configure

-7. Optionally, manually purge the remants of the netplan configuration files with sudo rm -vfr /usr/share/netplan /etc/netplan.
+ip awill show whether the expected network configuration has been applied. - Optionally, manually purge the remants of the netplan configuration files with

 No reboot is needed in order to "refresh" the IP configuration: it will be active as of step no.5 .
 In case of troubles, double-check the interface names.
 A typical IPv4 DHCP configuration will resemble this one: